pojntfx/networked-linux-memsync/docs/main.md

 While such caching mechanisms can improve performance, they also introduce complexities.
 One such complexity involves maintaining data consistency between the disk and cache through the process known as writebacks; aggressive writebacks, where data is copied back to disk frequently, can lead to reduced performance, while excessive delays may risk data loss if the system crashes before data has been saved.

 Another complexity arises from the necessity to release cached data under memory pressure, known as cache eviction.
-This requires sophisticated algorithms, such as LRU, to ensure effective utilization of available cache space[@maurer2008professional].
+As mentioned before, this requires sophisticated algorithms, such as LRU, to ensure effective utilization of available cache space[@maurer2008professional].
 Prioritizing what to keep in cache when memory pressure builds does directly impact the overall system performance.

 ### RTT, LAN and WAN